filecoin-project/filecoin-docs/reference/json-rpc/sync.md

 }
 ```

-## SyncMarkBad
+### SyncMarkBad

-SyncMarkBad marks a blocks as bad, meaning that it won’t ever by synced.
+SyncMarkBad marks a blocks as bad, meaning that it won't ever by synced.
 Use with extreme caution.

 Perms: admin

 Inputs:

 ```json
 [